 Corequisites: OTAS 1100, ALHE 1115.

-Prerequisite: ALHE 1120 and admission to OTA program.
+Prerequisite: Admission to OTA program.

 OTAS 1111 Functional Anatomy and Kinesiology

 Analysis of human movement and its impact on function through the integration of biomechanics, kinesiology and applied anatomy.
 Principles will be reinforced through a problem-solving approach for understanding movement.
 Goniometric measurments and manual muscle testing of the upper and lower extremities, trunk, and head will be included.